aalexeeva/summer_school/XSOLLA Getting started en.md

 ### List of additional parameters

-You can pass additional parameters to the token in the custom_parameters object that can be used to configure anti-fraud filters.
-Recommended parameters are given in the table below, if necessary, this list can be expanded. [more](https://developers.xsolla.com/ru/recipes/general/antifraud/).
+In the token in the custom_parameters object,  the additional parameters can be passed.
+It can be used to configure antifraud filters.
+Recommended parameters are given in the table below, if necessary, this list can be expanded.
+[More information](https://developers.xsolla.com/ru/recipes/general/antifraud/).

 Field | Type | Description
 ---- | --- | --------